FormidableLabs/denim/README.md

   {{_npmignore}}
 ```

-### Archetype Data
+### Templates Module Data

-Archetypes provide data for template expansion via a `denim.js` file in the
+Packages provide data for template expansion via a `denim.js` file in the
-root of the archetype.
+root of the module.
 The structure of the file is:

 ```js
 module.exports = {